jupyter/nbclassic/docs/source/nbclassic_notebook.rst

 on the same server.
 When Notebook 7 is available, the NbClassic UI, will be served at the ``/nbclassic/tree`` base path rather than the base path ``/tree`` used otherwise.
-If you are using Notebook 7 along with NbClassic, you wil also have JupyterLab installed as it is a dependency of Notebook 7, and these front ends will be available through the following base paths: JupyterLab at ``/lab``, Notebook 7 at ``/tree``, and NbClassic at ``/nbclassic/tree``.
+If you are using Notebook 7 along with NbClassic, you will also have JupyterLab installed as it is a dependency of Notebook 7, and these front ends will be available through the following base paths: JupyterLab at ``/lab``, Notebook 7 at ``/tree``, and NbClassic at ``/nbclassic/tree``.